 FortiClient supports integration with FortiSandbox.
 When configured, FortiSandbox automatically scans files downloaded on the endpoint or from removable media attached to the endpoint or mapped network drives.
-FortiSandbox can also automatically scan files downloaded from the Internet or emailed to the endpoint.
+FortiClient also automatically scans files downloaded with an email client on the endpoint or from the Internet.
+In each case, if the file is not detected locally, and FortiSandbox integration is configured, FortiClient sends the file to the FortiSandbox for further analysis.
 Endpoint users can also manually submit files to FortiSandbox for scanning.